swiftlang/swift/docs/Runtime.md

 The Swift runtime exports standard metadata objects for `Builtin` types as well as standard value witness tables that can be freely adopted by types with common layout attributes.
+Note that, unlike public-facing types, the runtime does not guarantee a 1:1 mapping of Builtin types to metadata objects, and will reuse metadata objects to represent builtins with the same layout characteristics.

 ```
 000000000004faa8 S __TMBB